 “As an Amazon Associate, I earn from qualifying purchases.”
 Read full disclosure here.

-Elderberry tart crust
+Gluten-free fruit tart crust

-Depending on the hardness of dates you can leave them soaked in hot water for a while.
-In the meantime place the almond with ½ teaspoon of himalayan salt in the mixer and blend into breadcrumbs size pieces.
+Depending on the hardness of the dates, you can leave them soaked in hot water for a while.
+In the meantime, place the almond with ½ teaspoon of Himalayan salt in the mixer and blend into breadcrumbs size pieces.

 Mix lemon juice and elderberry juice together in a small saucepan and place it over medium heat

 Continue mixing till all is well incorporated.
-Then transfer the egg-lemon- elderberry mixture back to the sauce pan with the remaining lemon-elderberry juice, place it over medium heat continue stirring and watch the mixture till the desired consistency of runny yogurt is reached.
+Then transfer the egg-lemon- elderberry mixture back to the saucepan with the remaining lemon-elderberry juice, place it over medium heat, continue stirring, and watch the mixture till you reach the desired consistency of runny yogurt.
 It might take 10-20 minutes.

 Fruits on the top